-23. What are the biggest challenges enforcement agencies/regulators face when investigating and prosecuting cases of bribery and corruption in your jurisdiction?
+27. What are the biggest challenges enforcement agencies/regulators face when investigating and prosecuting cases of bribery and corruption in your jurisdiction?
 How have they sought to tackle these challenges?
+What do you consider will be their areas of focus/priority in the next 18 months?

 The biggest challenges facing the enforcement agencies in investigating and prosecuting cases of bribery and corruption, mostly come from the difficulties in evidence collection and consolidation, which is aggravated by the developments of economy and technology.
 The characteristics of the bribery related cases include the concealment of the misconducts per se, and the collusion among the involved parties.
-Dynamic business models in different industries and the adoption of highend technologies require a better understanding and indepth knowledge from the enforcement authorities in investigation and prosecution.
-For example, instead of going directly through the bribery offering party, improper payments in the form of bitcoin could be transferred to the bribery taking party through a nonrelated third party based in other countries, and in the name of the legitimate business purpose.
-Under the circumstances where physical evidence is not solid, the alignment among the involved parties in noncooperation with the authorities will increase the difficulty in further conviction.
-Additionally, if the cases involve extra-territorial factors such as foreign entities, then cooperation from the authorities in other jurisdictions will be needed, for which the process is usually time-consuming, whilst the investigation itself is time-sensitive.
+Dynamic business models in different industries and the adoption of high-end technologies require a better understanding and in-depth knowledge from the enforcement authorities in investigation and prosecution.
+For example, instead of going directly through the bribery offering party, improper payments in the form of bitcoin could be transferred to the bribery taking party through a non-related third party based in other countries, and in the name of the legitimate business purpose.
+Under the circumstances where physical evidence is not solid, the alignment among the involved parties in non-cooperation with the authorities will increase the difficulty in further conviction.
+Additionally, if the cases involve extraterritorial factors such as foreign entities, then cooperation from the authorities in other jurisdictions will be needed, for which the process is usually timeconsuming, whilst the investigation itself is timesensitive.